Lance Lynn will need at least three rehab starts at Charlotte before joining White Sox

 No-tippin’ Dylan

-After the Red Sox blitzed him for seven runs in three innings in a 16-3 win Tuesday, Dylan Cease speculated he might have been tipping pitches.
-But upon review, La Russa said that wasn’t the case.
+After the Red Sox blitzed him for seven runs in three innings in the 16-3 loss Tuesday, Dylan Cease speculated that he might have been tipping pitches.
+But, upon review, La Russa said that wasn’t the case.

 Quality of pitches and command were the culprits for Cease, whose ERA climbed to 4.24.